“Who’s that man on the horse?” I asked my father at the age of about seven. “That’s Lee, ” my dad said; “he led the Southern army in the Civil War.”

 Shelby Foote, a literate and readable Civil War historian, offered worthy and fine words on what he called “The Great Compromise,” in place in America at least since the 1913 Gettysburg reunion, and certainly at the final encampment in 1938:

-It consists of Southerners admitting, freely, that it was probably best that the Union wasn’t divided.
+It consists of Southerners admitting, freely, that it was best that the Union wasn’t divided.
 And the North admits, rather freely, that the South fought bravely for a cause in which it believed.
-That is a Great Compromise, and we live with that, and it works for us.
+That is the Great Compromise, and we live with that, and it works for us.
 We are now able to look at the War with some coolness, which we couldn’t do 100 years ago….
 All that’s over now.
 The Great Compromise obtains.

 This is a far more sensitive and caring point of view than that of the Woke Culture.
 It would be regressive to replace that coolness—which took a century to develop—with the old welter of grievances that followed the Civil War.

-On the tearing down of statues and symbols, Foote cites a state senator, who got her fellow senators to disallow the use of a Confederate symbol—not the Battle Flag—by the Daughters of the Confederacy in Richmond.
+On the tearing down of statues and symbols, Foote cites a state senator, who got her fellow senators to disallow the use of a Confederate symbol—not the Battle Flag—by the Daughters of the Confederacy.
 “I don’t understand that,” he said.
 “It’s a violation of the Compromise.
 It’s an arousal of bitterness.
 Now she, along with a great many others, do not want to be reminded.
 She has every right to want to hide from history if she wants to.
 But it seems to me that she’s trying to hide history from us—and that’s a mistake.”

 Who knows but it may be given to us after this life to meet again in the old quarters, to play chess and draughts, to get up soon to answer the morning roll call, to fall in at the tap of the drum for drill and dress parade, and again hastily to don our war gear while the monotonous patter of the Long Roll summons us to battle.